NatanPro2016/student_regstration_php/README.md

-copy this folder to xmapp/htdocs
+Copy this folder to xmapp/htdocs

-create database called "class"
+Create database called "class"

+And import the class.sql file to php my admin

-you should good to go
+You should good to go